Change your coverage

 - Start, stop, or change your contribution to your health savings account (HSA).
 Use the Employee Authorization for Payroll Deduction to Health Savings Account form.

 - Change your HSA beneficiary information.
 Use the Health Savings Account Beneficiary Designation form.

-- You can only change medical or dental plans during the PEBB Program's annual open enrollment (November 1–30) or if you have a special open enrollment event.
+- You can only change medical or dental plans during the PEBB Program's annual open enrollment (November 1 through 30) or if you a special open enrollment event occurs.

-- All eligible family members must enroll in the same health plan.
-(Family members can have different providers.)
+- All eligible dependents must enroll in the same health plan.
+(Dependents can have different providers.)

-- If you have a provider you want to stay with, contact your plan or check the plan’s provider directory to make sure your provider is in the plan’s network.
+- If you have a provider you want to stay with, contact the new plan or check the plan’s provider directory to make sure your provider is in that plan’s network.

-- You cannot be enrolled on two PEBB accounts at the same time.
-If you and your spouse or registered domestic partner are both eligible subscribers, you need to choose which of you will cover yourselves and your eligible children (including adult children who are also eligible for PEBB coverage as an employee).
-Enrolled family members will be listed on one account, not both.
+- You may be enrolled in only one PEBB medical or dental plan.
+If you and your spouse or state-registered domestic partner are both eligible subscribers, you need to choose which of you will cover yourselves and your eligible children (including adult children who are also eligible for PEBB coverage as an employee).
+Enrolled dependents will be listed on one account, not both.
 However, you must enroll in dental, basic life insurance, and basic LTD insurance under your own account.

 Certain events let you make account changes (like changing a health plan or enrolling a dependent) outside of annual open enrollment.
 We call these special open enrollment events.

 You must provide proof of the event that created the special open enrollment (for example, a marriage or birth certificate) along with the Enrollment/Change form to your personnel, payroll, or benefits office no later than 60 days after the event.